davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

     * If a host already exists: insert the IP address of the host to join and monitor the situation.

-2. The second part is to stream the camera of an E-puck.
+2. The second part is to stream the camera of an e-puck.

     2.1 Insert the ip address of the robot to stream.